berenslab/MorphoPy/README.md

 ### Windows:

  - python >3.5 (x64): download from [here](https://www.python.org/downloads/windows/)
- - pip >18 : be sure you selected to install it with the base python package
+ - pip >18 : be sure you selected it during installation with the base python package
  - Microsoft Build Tools >14.0 you can download them [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
  - Graphviz (x64) [download here](https://github.com/mahkoCosmo/GraphViz_x64/)
  - Pygraphviz (x64) [from here](https://github.com/pygraphviz/pygraphviz/releases)
  - patched pygraphviz files from [Kagami@Pygraphviz](https://github.com/Kagami/pygraphviz/commit/fe442dc16accb629c3feaf157af75f67ccabbd6e)

-**1)** Install python with pip selected and be sure to check the option to add python paths to enviroment variable.
+**1)** Install python with pip and be sure to check the option to add python paths to enviroment variable.

 **2)** Install Microsoft Build Tools with the automatic installation tool from the website above

-**3)** Now unpack graphviz(x64) and pygraphviz(x64) and download the patched files from Kagami to a folder you can choose.
+**3)** Now download and unpack graphviz(x64), pygraphviz(x64) and the patched files from Kagami to any folder.

-**4)** Then replace in pygraphviz the two needed files with the patched ones:
+**4)** Then replace in pygraphviz the files with the two patched ones:

        ...\Kagami\pygraphviz\graphviz.i -> ...\pygraphviz-1.x\pygraphviz\graphviz.i
        ...\Kagami\pygraphviz\graphviz_wrap.c -> ...\pygraphviz-1.x\pygraphviz\graphviz_wrap.c

-**5)** Now you can use this command in the base directory of pygraphviz-1.x to build it (use the directories of the unpacked graphviz files):
+**5)** Now you can use this command in the base directory of pygraphviz-1.x to build it (use the full path to the directories of the unpacked graphviz files):

 	python setup.py install --user --include-path="C:\\...\\graphviz\\include" --library-path="C:\\...\\graphviz\\lib"